SLMolenaar/QuantCore/docs/architecture.md

 Strategies call `generate_signal(symbol, SignalType, strength, timestamp)`.
 They do not construct orders.
 The engine converts signals to orders using the configured `PositionSizer` and `ExecutionConfig`.

-This keeps strategies clean (they express intent, not execution mechanics) and makes it trivial to swap position sizing methods without touching strategy code.
-It also means the same strategy class works for both bar and tick data without modification.
+Strategies express intent rather than execution mechanics, so position sizing can be swapped without touching strategy code.
+The same strategy class works for both bar and tick data without modification.

 ### Single-threaded event loop

-The backtest loop is intentionally single-threaded.
-A multi-threaded loop would require synchronization on the event queue and portfolio state, which adds complexity and makes results harder to reason about.
-The performance target (1 year of daily data in under 5ms) is comfortably met single-threaded.
+The backtest loop is single-threaded.
+A multi-threaded loop would require synchronization on the event queue and portfolio state, adding complexity and making results harder to reason about.
+The performance target (1 year of daily data in under 5ms) is met comfortably single-threaded.

-Parallelism is available at a higher level: run multiple independent backtests concurrently (e.g., a parameter sweep) using Python's `multiprocessing`.
+Parallelism is available at a higher level: run multiple independent backtests concurrently (e.g. a parameter sweep) using Python's `multiprocessing`.
 Each backtest owns its own engine with no shared state.

 ### Reentrant engine

 Calling `run()` resets internal state and reruns from the beginning of the loaded data.
-This makes parameter sweeps straightforward: configure the engine once, call `run()` in a loop with different strategy parameters, collect results.
-No need to reconstruct the engine.
+Configure the engine once, call `run()` in a loop with different strategy parameters, collect results.
+No need to reconstruct the engine between runs.

 ### Order book integration

-Rather than a simplified fill model (fill at close price ± slippage), QuantCore routes orders through a real price-time priority order book.
-This means:
+Rather than a simplified fill model (fill at close price +/- slippage), QuantCore routes orders through a real price-time priority order book:

-- Partial fills are handled correctly for limit orders on thin books.
+- Partial fills work correctly for limit orders on thin books.
 - Spread simulation is natural: a market buy fills at the ask, a market sell at the bid.
-- Tick-level strategies (market making, high-frequency mean reversion) can be simulated with realistic fill mechanics.
+- Tick-level strategies (market making, high-frequency mean reversion) get realistic fill mechanics.

-The order book is the same codebase as [orderbook-simulator-cpp](https://github.com/SLMolenaar/orderbook-simulator-cpp), which has been independently validated and benchmarked.
+The order book is the same codebase as [orderbook-simulator-cpp](https://github.com/SLMolenaar/orderbook-simulator-cpp).

 ### Market maker throttling for tick data